Grants, levies and local love: How to fund tourism in regional communities

 That means funding is essential, not just to kick-start a strategy but to maintain momentum and achieve long-term impact.

-6 smart ways to fund tourism in regional communities
+6 smart ways to fund tourism development in regional communities

 1. Tourism and Economic Development Grants

-Government grants — from local, state, and federal levels — are often the first stop for funding.
+Government and philanthropic grants are often the first place people look for funding.
 These can support:

 Experience development